BLOG CATALOG

 Thursday, October 31, 2024

-Parents & Coaches- Capture & Preserve Memories
+Parents Playbooks- Capture & Preserve Memories

 Any of you have followed my blog, realize I have been doing research on past boys and past girls basketball teams.
 To do the research, I have go to our wonderful public library to look at old newspaper articles.
 It is an amazing experience to sit down and go through an entire season at one sitting.